 Do you still have questions?
 If so, speak with one of the gold and silver investment experts at Goldco.

 It is important to mention that because gold is a physical asset, you might think that you can store your gold at home in your own safe.
-Unfortunately, this isn’t the case.
-The precious metals you add to your Individual Retirement Account must be held in the custody of an IRS approved custodian that is in charge of administering your IRA and stored in a licensed, insured depository.
-If you would like to purchase gold coins for your own collection, check out our coin shop for our full selection.
-Keep in mind that you won’t be able to use tax-deferred retirement funds to purchase gold if the gold is shipped to you.
+Unfortunately, this isn’t the case*.
+The precious metals you add to your Individual Retirement Account must be held in the custody of an IRS approved custodian that is in charge of administering your IRA and stored in a licensed, insured depository until you reach retirement age.
+At this point, you can take possession of the metals.

 Goldco offers a wide range of gold products that are approved by the IRS for inclusion.
 Some of our more popular options include: